As mentioned in our previous article on the subject, every Android user sooner or later encounters a similar prompt:

 After you launch the app, tap the PERMISSION ANALYZER button in the bottom left corner, or open the main/drawer menu, and tap PERMISSION ANALYZER.

 You will see a table with all permissions that you can toggle.
-If you are using the free version of Revo Permission Manager, you will be able to filter using only six categories (CALENDAR, CAMERA, CONTACTS, LOCATION, MICROPHONE, and PHONE).
+If you are using the free version of Revo Permission Analyzer, you will be able to filter using only six categories (CALENDAR, CAMERA, CONTACTS, LOCATION, MICROPHONE, and PHONE).
 The remaining three dangerous permissions, as well as all sixteen suspicious permissions, require the PRO version.

 For example, you can select both the IN-APP PURCHASE and SEND SMS permissions to see which apps can have a financial impact if a child uses a device that has a saved credit or debit card, and is prompted to make a purchase; or apps that may send special SMS messages that may cost more than regular ones.